Hiltronix/plugin.video.sickrage/README.md

 # plugin.video.sickrage
-#### SickRage/SickBeard Interface Add-on for Kodi/XBMC
+#### SickRage/SickBeard Interface Add-on for Kodi

-This is an add-on/plugin for the Kodi/XBMC Home Theatre software.
-It allows the user to view and control SickRage or SickBeard from within Kodi/XBMC, add new shows and view show/episode details.
+View and control SickRage or SickBeard from within Kodi.

 -----